alcesleo/wordpress-boilerplate/README.md

         # even if it is tracked by git.
         git config git-ftp.syncroot www/

-3. Do one of the following:
+3. Upload the files in **one** of the following ways:

-    + **If everything you need to upload is tracked by git.**
+    Since the `uploads`-folder, `searchreplacedb2.php` etc should not be under git, you need to upload them separately.

+    +   Using git-ftp to begin with:

             # this uploads all files tracked by git
             git ftp init

-    + **If you need to upload lots of stuff that's gitignored the first time.**

-        This probably includes the uploads-folder, searchreplacedb2, and stuff like that.
+        Then upload anything else that's ignored afterwards.

+    + Doing an initial manual upload:

-        1. Upload everything manually
+        1. Upload everything manually, with something like FileZilla.
+        2. Run this:

+                git ftp catchup

-        2. `git ftp catchup` - this tells git-ftp that you know what you're doing, and you're sure that what you've uploaded exactly matches what's in your repository.
-After this git-ftp will work fine.
+            This tells git-ftp that you know what you're doing, and you're sure that what you've uploaded exactly matches what's in your repository.

 4. You're all set!
-Now whenever you've made changes, you can update your server with `git ftp push`
+Now, pushing your changes to the server is as simple as:

+        git ftp push

 A bit of a setup-phase, and it can be a little tinkery with setting the syncroot etc. But `git ftp push` is fantastic and it is totally worth it.